Azure/AzurePublicDataset/AzureFunctionsInvocationTrace2021.md

 - app: application id (encrypted)
 - func: function id (encrypted), and unique only within an application
-- end_timestamp: function invocation end timestamp in millisecond
+- end_timestamp: function invocation end timestamp (in seconds)
-- duration: duration of function invocation in millisecond
+- duration: duration of function invocation (in seconds)

 ### Remarks